 Elderly persons should ensure that there is adequate protein in their diets, for protein is necessary for a healthy immune system and for repair and maintenance of body tissues.
 In addition, only small amounts of fats, oils, and sweets should be eaten each day.
 Fats can provide energy and vitamins, but too much fat can lead to heart disease. fat is also high in calories.

-To lower fat in the diet, a person can:
+To lower fat a person can:

 Elder Options of Texas